sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

     Ex.
-44. If 3 labourers earn 5 *rûpas* in 2 days, say what will 8 labourers earn in 9 [days ?](# "Cf GT, p.
-77, vs. 100.")
+44. If 3 labourers earn 5 *rûpas* in 2 days, say what will 8 labourers earn in 9 days ?[^504]

    Ex.
-45. If a blanket, whose breadth is 2 (cubits) and length 8 (cubits), gets 10, what will 2 other (similar) blankets of breadth 3 (cubits) and length 9 [(cubits) get ?](# "This example is the same as that given in GT, p.
-78, vs. 102.")
+45. If a blanket, whose breadth is 2 (cubits) and length 8 (cubits), gets 10, what will 2 other (similar) blankets of breadth 3 (cubits) and length 9 (cubits) get ?[^505]

+[^504]: "Cf GT, p.
+77, vs. 100."

   Ex.
-46. If a (rectangular piece of) stone with length, breadth, and thickness equal to 9, 5, and 1 cubits respectively costs 8, what will two other (rectangular pieces of stone) of dimensions 10, 7, and 2 [cubits cost ?](# "This example is the same as that given in GT, p.
+46. If a (rectangular piece of) stone with length, breadth, and thickness equal to 9, 5, and 1 cubits respectively costs 8, what will two other (rectangular pieces of stone) of dimensions 10, 7, and 2 cubits cost ?[^506], p.
+79-80, v3.85; GK, I, p.
+52, lines 2-5.")

+[^505]: "This example is the same as that given in GT, p.
+78, vs. 102."

+[^506]: "This example is the same as that given in GT, p.
 79, vs. 103.
 Also of.
-L (ASS), p.
-79-80, v3.85; GK, I, p.
-52, lines 2-5.")
+L (ASS

     Ex.
 47. If the diet of an elephant of diameter 2 (cubits), height 6 (cubits) and length.
-7 (cubits) is one *droṇa*, what should be the diet of an elephant of diameter 3 (cubits), height 9 (cubits) and length [10 (cubits) ?](# "Similar examples occur in Bhâskara I's comm. on Â, ii.
-26-27(i) and in Prthûdaka's comm, on BrSpSi. xii.
+7 (cubits) is one *droṇa*, what should be the diet of an elephant of diameter 3 (cubits), height 9 (cubits) and length 10 (cubits) ?[^507] and in Prthûdaka's comm, on BrSpSi. xii.
 10-12.")

+[^507]: "Similar examples occur in Bhâskara I's comm. on Â, ii.
+26-27(i

 **(28) Barter of commodities** (*bhâṇḍa*-*pratibhâṇḍa*)

 Rule for problems on the barter of commodities :

    46(i).
-In (problems on the barter of commodities, having transposed the prices of the commodities), apply the previous rule [(i.e., rule of five, etc.).](# "Cf. BrSpSi, xii.
-13(i); MSi, xv.
+In (problems on the barter of commodities, having transposed the prices of the commodities), apply the previous rule (i.e., rule of five, etc.).[^508]; MSi, xv.
 28(i); GT, p.80, lines 16-17; SiŚc, xiii, 16(i); L (ASS), p.
 83 vs. 88; GK, I, p.
 53, lines 2-3.
 Also see GSS, vi, 18.")

+[^508]: "Cf. BrSpSi, xii.
+13(i

    Ex.
-48. If 2 *palas* of dry ginger are obtained for 6 and one *pala* of long pepper for 9, how much of long pepper will then be obtained for 6 *palas* of dry [ginger ?](# "Cf. GSS, v.
+48. If 2 *palas* of dry ginger are obtained for 6 and one *pala* of long pepper for 9, how much of long pepper will then be obtained for 6 *palas* of dry ginger ?[^509]

+[^509]: "Cf. GSS, v.
 37, 38 and vi.
 19-20; GT, p.
-81, lines 6-9,")
+81, lines 6-9,"

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_